- Application Procedures

 Harold M. Williams Endowed Scholarship

-Please call (310) 838-6947 to schedule a time to visit.
-If you reach voicemail, please specify on your message exactly what time you intend to visit during the above listed available hours, and please leave your phone number.
-If someone is not able to meet you at the time you specify, your call will be returned.
+Please text (310) 753-0623 or email email@example.com to schedule a time to visit.
+In your message, please specify exactly what time you intend to visit during the above listed available hours, and please leave your name and phone number.
+If someone is not able to meet you at the time you specify, your message will be returned via text or email.
 Otherwise, you can assume that a staff member will meet you at the time you have specified in your message.

 - UCLA Graduate Admissions - General Web Page